Experimental measurement and a physical interpretation of quantum shadow enumerators: On triplet probability distributions

 \section{On triplet probability distributions}

 In this appendix, we translate results from the sector length literature into the picture of triplet probabilities.
-First, we express moments of triplet probability distributions (TPDs) in terms of few-body Pauli correlators, in Sec.~\ref{app:moments_tpd}.
-The question which probability distributions may or may not arise in Bell sampling experiments is addressed in Sec.~\ref{app:attainable_tpds}.
+First, we express moments of triplet probability distributions (TPDs) in terms of few-body Pauli correlators, in {\add App.}~\ref{app:moments_tpd}.
+The question which probability distributions may or may not arise in Bell sampling experiments is addressed in {\add App.}~\ref{app:attainable_tpds}.